checkeverything.ch

 • You keep phones for more than two years

-• You want the peace of mind that comes with coverage
+• You value the peace of mind

 Probably not worth it if: